Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 The "develop" branch may have more up to date code.

+# Usage

+A "blue-noise" image is integral to dithering images.
+A generated blue-noise image is provided in the "res/" directory.
+Run the program with "--help" to get info on how to use it.

 # Other Notes

 ~~I plan on adding the MIT License to this project once the course (that this